-The length of the report should be around 3000 words.
-You are required to do extensive reading of more than 10 articles relevant to the chosen Big Data use cases, technologies, architectures, and data models.
-You will need to provide in-text referencing of the chosen articles.
-Your assessment report must have a Cover page (Student name, Student Id, Unit Id, Campus, Lecturer, and Tutor name) and a Table of Content (this should be MS-Word generated).
+- Include a Cover page (Student name, Student ID, Unit ID, Campus, Lecturer, and Tutor name). - The length of the report should be around 3000 words. - Conduct extensive reading of more than 10 articles relevant to the chosen Big Data use cases, technologies, architectures, and data models. - Provide in-text referencing of the chosen articles. - Include a Table of Contents (this should be MS-Word generated).